NickPresta/component-template/README.md

 # Component Template

-Quick and dirty starter template for building ES6 and Sass.
+Quick and dirty starter template for building JavaScript and Sass.

-Build JavaScript (using Babel, Browserify) and Sass (using node-sass) for development or production.
+Build Javascript (ES6+ using Babel, Browserify) and Sass (using node-sass) for development or production.
 Currently `envify`, `minifyify` and `babelify` are run during Browserify step.
 Sourcemaps are turned off.

 1. `npm install`